drecali/til/README.md

 # til - Today I Learned

-A collection of useful things I learned as a developer.
+A collection of the most useful things I learned as a developer (not added in the order I learned them).
 Keeping track of them helps me retain more and makes it easier to share the knowledge with other devs that can benefit from it.
 I love to learn so please let me know if you spot any mistakes or I missed something.
 Feel free to share anything you find useful.

 This repo is inspired by the [@jbrandchaud/til](https://github.com/jbranchaud/til) repo and the `Learning in Public` idea/movement.

+## FAQ

+- You really didn't learn `this` until today?
+How can you be a working developer and not know `this`?
+  - As a self-taught developer and long-time coding meetup attendee/organizer, I try to share a mix of fundamentals and more specialized knowledge.
+Fundamentals to have a broader appeal and it can make a significant difference for multiple devs.
+One goal for this repo is to make it easy to share useful info with devs I interact with.
+Useful tips and tools that don't seem to difficult can still save a dev many hours and improve their quality of life.

 ## Topics